e-veal/splunk-practice-lab/SOLUTION.md

     ```
 1. Restart splunk on each member
     ```
-    /opt/splunk/bin/splunk
+    /opt/splunk/bin/splunk restart
     ```

 ### Bring up the cluster captain
-1. Select any instance to be the captain, run the following command
+1. Select either instance (SH1 or SH2) to be the captain, run the following command

     ```
     /opt/splunk/bin/splunk bootstrap shcluster-captain -servers_list "https://<IP of SH1>:8089,https://<IP of SH2>:8089" -auth admin:<adminPwd>